scribe-public/sample-policies/docs/v2/initiatives/rules/github/repository/dependabot.md

 Verify Dependabot security updates are configured in the GitHub repository.

 :::note
-This rule requires Unsigned Github Repository Discovery Evidence.
+This rule requires Github Repository Discovery Evidence.
 :::
 :::tip
 Signed Evidence for this rule **IS NOT** required by default but is recommended.